Dolichandra unguis-cati (L.) L.G. Lohmann

 cat's claw creeper

 Cat's-claw vine is a neotropical, climbing perennial that produces large and showy yellow flowers in the springtime.
 It is valued as an ornamental, particularly in dry areas, because it needs little water or care and can climb almost anything, covering fences and other structures with an attractive carpet of leaves and flowers.
-Unfortunately, the aggressive nature of the vine has made it a major weed in China, Australia, South Africa, and parts of the southeastern United States (Osunkoya et al. 2009).
+Unfortunately, the aggressive nature of the vine has made it a major nuisance in China, Australia, South Africa, and parts of the southeastern United States (Osunkoya et al. 2009).
+In fact, it is prohibited to sell, purchase, plant, or transport the species in Florida (UF/IFAS Assessment 2019).

 Cat's-claw vine is often listed in floras and guidebooks under the older name of Macfadyena unguis-cati, but it has recently been moved to the genus Dolichandra (Lohmann and Taylor 2014).
 The common name of the plant comes from its most distinctive feature: the cat-like "claws" that help it climb.
 The vine has opposite leaves that are usually compound and composed of a pair of leaflets with a 3-pronged tendril between them (Figure 2).
 The tips of each prong are curved, stiff, and so very sharp that they will catch on the individual ridges of a human fingerprint.